determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/install-on-kubernetes.rst

 By default, the Helm chart will deploy a load-balancer which makes the Determined master accessible over HTTP.
 To secure your cluster, Determined supports configuring `TLS encryption
 <https://en.wikipedia.org/wiki/Transport_Layer_Security>`__ which can be configured to terminate
 inside a load-balancer or inside the Determined master itself.
-To configure TLS, users should set ``useNodePortForMaster`` to ``true``.
+To configure TLS, set ``useNodePortForMaster`` to ``true``.
 This will instruct Determined to deploy a NodePort service for the master.
-Users can then configure an `Ingress
+You can then configure an `Ingress
 <https://kubernetes.io/docs/concepts/services-networking/ingress/#tls>`__ that performs TLS
 termination in the load balancer and forwards plain text to the NodePort service, or forwards TLS encrypted data.
 Please note when configuring an Ingress that you need to have an `Ingress controller